modelscope/data-juicer/docs/Sandbox.md

 4. Train the model with the filtered data.

-5. Analyse the data after filtering.
+5. Analyze the data after filtering.

 6. Score the data after filtering with a scorer.